viodotcom/opticks/docs/dead-code-removal.md

 ## Improvement points

+### When using functions for variations

-All functions in the toggles should be double arrow functions, to preserve the scope while executing winning toggles.
+All functions in the toggles should be double arrow or bound functions, to preserve the scope while executing winning toggles.

+Since the winner implementation only and fully preserves the _body_ of the winning function (it is statically analyzed, not executed), it's not advised to return a value when using a function, as it can result in unexpected behavior returning early.

-## Coding Conventions
+## Coding Style Conventions

 When the codemods rewrite your code, the resulting output might not match your coding conventions such as the use of semicolons.
 This project doesn't attempt